-1.1 This paper sets out proposals for a revenue budget for the financial year 2024/25 for consideration by the Authority.
-The report also provides details of the Treasury Management Strategy and a medium-term projection of the Authority's financial position up to March 2028 and beyond, all based upon the financial strategy outlined within the report.
+1.1 This paper sets out the draft budget proposals for the financial year 2025/26 for consideration by the Committee and ultimately the full Authority.
+The report also provides details of the Treasury Management Strategy and a medium-term projection of the Authority's financial position up to March 2029 and beyond, all based upon the financial strategy outlined within the report.